Welcome to VMware Tutorials. The objective of these tutorials is to provide an in-depth understanding of VMware.

 VMware Server runs on top of an existing host operating system (either Linux or Windows).
 This is a good option to get started, as you can use any of the existing hardware along with it’s OS.
-VMware server also support 64-bit host and guest operating system.
+VMware Server also supports a 64-bit host and guest operating system.

-VMware ESXi is based on the hypervisor architecture.
-VMware ESXi runs directly on the hardware without the need of any host operating system, which makes is extremely effective in terms of performance.
+VMware ESXi is based on hypervisor architecture.
+VMware ESXi runs directly on the hardware without the need for any host operating system, which makes is extremely effective in terms of performance.
 This is the best option to implement VMware for production usage.

 Key Properties of Virtual Machines

 VMs have the following characteristics, which offer several benefits.

 Run multiple operating systems on one physical machine

 Provide fault and security isolation at the hardware level